 The student should inform his/her Scholarly Project Advisor of intent to follow the publishable scholarly project paper format, identifying the refereed journal and providing a copy of the current author’s guidelines.
 The following must be included:

+Preliminary pages (similar to thesis format; includes title page, abstract, signature page, and table of contents)

 Introduction.
 Provides an overview to the entire project and includes a problem statement to be studies.